How much is too much?

 Number of Kafka tables / consumers inside

 High number of Kafka tables maybe quite expensive (every consumer = very expensive librdkafka object with several threads inside).
-Usually alternative approaches are preferrable (mixing several datastreams in one topic, denormalizing, consuming several topics of identical structure with a single Kafka table, etc).
+Usually alternative approaches are preferable (mixing several datastreams in one topic, denormalizing, consuming several topics of identical structure with a single Kafka table, etc).

 If you really need a lot of Kafka tables you may need more ram / CPU on the node and increase background_message_broker_schedule_pool_size (default is 16) to the number of Kafka tables.